What Is the Role of Mental Health Professionals in Schools?

 Cost is one of the primary obstacles schools face as they try to secure the support of a mental health team.
 They typically consider funding opportunities like Medicaid or private funding.
 In some areas, private mental health providers have opened afterschool programs for children who face especially challenging situations, such as abuse, neglect, poverty, drug exposure, aggression, and even separation from their families.

-In the end, whether a child or adolescent works with a professional holding an MS in Addiction Counseling, MS in School Counseling, or a PhD in Psychology, when schools team up with mental health professionals, they’re taking an important step in giving their students the support—in school and in life—they need.
+In the end, whether a child or adolescent works with a professional holding an MS in Clinical Mental Health Counseling or an, MS in School Counseling, when schools team up with mental health professionals, they’re taking an important step in giving their students the support—in school and in life—they need.